ideal-postcodes/ideal-postcodes-node/README.md

 ### Get all addresses for a postcode [(docs)](https://ideal-postcodes.co.uk/documentation/postcodes#postcode)

-This method will retrieve a complete list of addresses at a given postcode.
+Retrieve a complete list of addresses at a given postcode.

 ```
 idealPostcodes.lookupPostcode(postcode, callback)
 ```

 - `postcode` (string).
-The postcode to search for.
+The postcode to search.
 - `callback` (function).
 Standard callback which accepts 2 arguments: `error` and `addresses`

 Use the postcode "ID1 1QD" to test integration for free.
 The complete list of test postcodes is available in the [documentation](https://ideal-postcodes/documentation/postcodes).
+Note that this method returns an empty array if no matching postcode is found.

 ```javascript
 idealPostcodes.lookupPostcode("ID1 1QD", function (error, addresses) {